 If you are unable to obtain cannabis yourself due to your condition, you may designate a registered caregiver who can purchase and possess cannabis on your behalf under Oregon law.

 If you are ever questioned about your medical marijuana use, you have the right to remain silent and consult an attorney.
-Always carry your valid Oregon MMJ card and your physician certification.
+Always carry your valid Oregon medical marijuana card and your physician certification.

 Common legal questions from Oregon medical marijuana patients.